natman/ovirt_renew_certs/README.md

             csr_validity: 365
             pem_validity: "{{survey_pem_validity|default('365')}}"

+* Vars are default prompted but if you prefer, you can instead act as following.

-You can change vars value on the CLI like this:
+* You can change vars value on the CLI like this:

     ansible-playbook role_ovirt_renew_certs.yml --limit ovirt_hosts (-i inventory)
                                                   -e ovirt_password='my_password'